When to Report Changes to the College

-- Report to ISS to have your SEVIS record Registered in SEVIS in a timely fashion.
+- Report to the DSO in Academic Advising to have your SEVIS record Registered in SEVIS in a timely fashion.

 - For the first entry for initial school attendance, the school listed on the visa and on the I-20 must be the same, and that is the school the student must intend to attend.

 - Pursue a "full course of study" towards the program listed on your form I-20 during every academic session or semester except during official school breaks, or unless approved under a specific exception, in advance, by the Designated School Official (DSO).

 - Make normal progress towards completing the course of study, by completing studies before the expiration of the program completion date on Form I-20.

 - Keep Form I-20 valid by following proper procedures for: